ajuelosemmanuel/Truncated_LCG_Seed_Recovery/README.md

 Thus, Z_i is lower than Y_i and therefore we are in the first case.

-The first case is better explained in the article, but basically : we can make a matrix of the outputs and using Euclidean Lattices, we can attack the PRNG.
+The first case is better explained in the article, but basically : we can make a matrix of the outputs and, using Euclidean Lattices, we can attack the PRNG.
 This implementation uses LLL, and it's great wrapper in Python that is [fpylll](https://github.com/fplll/fpylll).

 ## Note